pandammonium/blipper-widget/readme.txt

 Note that if you refresh your access token, you must update it in Blipper Widget.

-You can revoke access from Blipper Widget to your Polaroind|Blipfoto account easily:
+You can revoke access from Blipper Widget to your Blipfoto account easily:

 1. Sign in to your Blipfoto account.
 1. Go to [your Blipfoto app settings](https://www.blipfoto.com/settings/apps).